 Colleges and universities vary widely in terms of size and infrastructure, but most have common needs for diverting waste.
 In many ways, a campus is like its own city with a wide range of waste materials.
 Just about every building generates cardboard, academic buildings have potential to redirect large amounts of recyclable paper, while public campus spaces and dorms have significant recycling opportunities for bottles and cans.
 Dining facilities can establish donation and composting programs for food scraps, as well as recycling programs for cardboard and bottles and cans.
-Colleges and universities also generate surplus electronic equipment, office furniture, construction and demolition materials, and fluorescent lights.
+Colleges and universities also generate surplus electronic equipment, office furniture, construction and demolition materials, mattresses, and fluorescent lights.
 In addition to cost savings, recycling programs are a high visibility way to highlight the institution’s commitment to sustainability and the environment.
 Recycling, composting, and waste reduction initiatives also play a key role in college and university sustainability and climate action plans.

 RecyclingWorks regularly hosts College & University Forums.
 These forums are particularly useful for facility managers, dining service operators, and recycling and sustainability coordinators to network and discuss waste reduction topics relevant to this sector.